Jalapeño Lime Chicken Chili

 What type of salsa verde should you use?

-A bowl of pulled rotisserie chicken for jalapeño lime chicken chili.
+A bowl of jalapeno lime chicken soup with toppings.

 Did you try this recipe?
 Leave a ⭐️ rating below and share it on Instagram, Facebook and Pinterest!